Deep Frequency Filtering for Domain Generalization: Experiments

-As analyzed in Sec. \ref{sec:FFF}, our proposed \ours~is allowed to be implemented with spatial attention adopted on the frequency representations of features.
-In Table~\ref{table:attentiondesign}, we compare the performance of using task-level and instance-level attention masks as well as that of performing channel and spatial filtering, respectively.
+Our proposed \ours~is allowed to be implemented using a spatial attention on the frequency representations of features.
+In Table~\ref{table:TASK}, we compare the performance of adopting task-level and instance-level attention mask as well as channel and spatial filtering, respectively.
 We can observe that \emph{Ins.
 (S)} clearly and consistently outperforms \emph{Task.
 (S)} over all settings on both tasks.
-The results suggest that using instance-adaptive attention mask is crucial for implementing our proposed~\ours.
-We observe that different instances have diversified frequency components in the feature space.
-This makes using task-level attention mask (the one shared across different instances) not effective enough for achieving \ours, which could explain the performance gaps in Table~\ref{table:attentiondesign}.
-We therefore propose to perform the modulate feature frequency components with instance-adaptive weights.
+The results suggest that using instance-adaptive attention mask is essential for implementing our proposed~\ours.
+We observe that different instances correspond to diversified frequency components in the feature space.
+Thus, a task-level attention mask is weak for all instances, which may explain the performance gaps in Table~\ref{table:TASK}.
+We need to perform the modulation of feature frequency components with instance-adaptive weights.